 PROPER PHRASE: Explain what the policy is but don’t use the word “policy.”

 “I’m sorry.
 We’re a little understaffed.” or “Someone called in sick today.” or “I’m sorry” plus any reason why you were unable to deliver.

 The customer did not expect to be dissatisfied when he walked into your establishment.
-Any reason you give about why you did not meet his expectation is not being heard as a reason.
+Any explanation you give about why you did not meet his expectation is not being heard as a reason.
 It’s being heard as an excuse.
 He doesn’t want an excuse.
 The customer is paying for his experience, not yours.
 “I’m sorry” is your experience.
-Bluntly he doesn’t care how you feel.
+Bluntly, he doesn’t care how you feel.
 What’s in it for him?
+The customer wants action, not excuses.
 At the very least, it should be that you are giving him an apology.

-QUI TAKEAWAY: Are there any forbidden phrases that are specific to your industry?
+QUI TAKEAWAY: Are there any Forbidden Phrases that are specific to your industry?
 “Checking in? or “Checking out?” for hotels.
 “Just one?” or “Are you done with that?” for restaurants.
-Identify and eliminate them from conversations with your customers and you will be on your way to delivering a better experience for them.
+Identify and eliminate them from conversations with your customers and you will be on your way to delivering a problem-free, exceptional experience for them.